Chart Color Schemes

 An assessment of population growth drivers in Meekatharra reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Meekatharra's population is approximately 3,347 as of August 2025.
-This figure represents an increase of 194 people since the 2021 Census, which recorded a population of 3,153.
-The growth is inferred from ABS estimates and additional validated addresses between June 2024 and the Census date.
-This results in a population density of 0.00 persons per square kilometer.
-Meekatharra's population growth rate of 6.2% since the census is close to the SA3 area's growth rate of 7.4%.
-Overseas migration contributed approximately 71.4% of recent population gains.
+Meekatharra's population is approximately 3,353 as of November 2025.
+This figure represents a growth of 200 people from the 2021 Census total of 3,153, marking an increase of 6.3%.
+The change is inferred from the estimated resident population of 3,347 in June 2024 and six validated new addresses since the Census date.
+This results in a population density ratio of 0.00 persons per square kilometer.
+Meekatharra's growth rate of 6.3% since the census is within 1.2 percentage points of its SA3 area (7.5%), indicating strong growth fundamentals.
+The primary driver for this growth was overseas migration, contributing approximately 71.4% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 growth estimates, AreaSearch utilises ABS Greater Capital Region projections from 2023 based on 2022 data.
-Future population dynamics project an above-median growth for non-metropolitan areas.
-Meekatharra is expected to increase by 616 persons to 2041, with a total increase of 18.4% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered by this data and to estimate post-2032 growth, AreaSearch employs growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023 based on 2022 data).
+Future population trends anticipate above-median growth for Australia's non-metropolitan areas, with Meekatharra projected to increase by 616 persons to 2041, reflecting an 18.2% total increase over the 17-year period.

 Frequently Asked Questions - Population